inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 These modules measure some property of a stream of packets.
 Packets can be both pushed into the input and pulled from the output of packet meters.

+-  :ned:`ExponentialRateMeter`: Measures the packetrate and datarate of the packet stream.
+Takes older packets into account with an exponentially decreasing weight
--  :ned:`RateMeter`: measures the packetrate and datarate of the packet stream
+-  :ned:`SlidingWindowRateMeter`: Measures the packetrate and datarate of the packet stream.
+Takes packets into account only in the given time window

 Token generators
 ----------------